mvolk/pipsqueak/Devices/Pipsqueak_v3/PIO_Arduino_OS/lib/RebootProtocol/README.md

 For exceptional reboots, the `reason` string supplied should be formatted in a manner compatible with the esp8266 exception decoder.

-Refer to the [Pipsqueak Protocol library](../PipsqueakProtocol/README.md) for general Pipsqueak request/response guidance.
+Refer to the [PipsqueakClient library](../PipsqueakClient/README.md) for general Pipsqueak request/response guidance.

 ## Security